Service Communication

 handler of the workflow has finished, the other handlers can still be called up to the retention time of the workflow, by default 24 hours.

-This can be configured via the Admin API per Workflow definition by setting workflow_completion_retention
+This can be configured via the UI or Admin API per Workflow definition by setting workflow_completion_retention

 .